cabal-club/cable/readme.md

 * `crypto_sign_open()` - to verify the signature of a post (in combined mode)

 ### 3.1.1 BLAKE2b Parameters
 The following are the general parameters to be used with BLAKE2b.
-If you are using 1.0.18-stable of libsodium, these are already set by default.
+If one is using 1.0.18-stable of libsodium, these are already set by default.

 - Digest byte length: 32
 - Key byte length (not used): 0